Repurposing spent grain into tableware and cutlery / Product Development for a new candy straw - ON-160

 Project 1- Repurposing spent grain into tableware and cutlery: This project revolves around spent grains and determining a methodology to extract and repurpose spent grains (waste material from beer brewing process) into a product for manufacturing.

 Project 2 - Product Development for a new candy straw: Plastic straws are a growing concern in the foodservice industry.
 Many businesses are looking for straw alternatives.
 In this project, researchers will design a methodology to produce a candy straw made of natural sugars (ie. Seaweed extracts) in a manufacturing environment.

 Project 1: The goal of this project is to incorporate and use spent grains from beer production (highly nutritious) to make biodegradable cutlery and tableware.
 The end products need to be fully biodegradable (time of degradation will need to be determined), and durable enough for use.

 Project 2: The goal of this research is to find a methodology to produce flexible candy in the shape of a straw.
 The candy should be made with natural sugars, flavours and colours, while still maintaining a shelf life of a minimum 9 to 12 months

 Expertise and Skills Needed:

 Project 1: Knowledge or experience working in a brewery or with grains.
-The student should have experience working in a lab, conducting research, and should be familiar with laboratory equipement.
-Knowledge or experience in extration of materials from food is an advantage
+The student should have experience working in a lab, conducting research, and should be familiar with laboratory equipment.
+Knowledge or experience in extraction of materials from food is an advantage

-Project 2: Knowledge or experience working in a confectionnery business.
+Project 2: Knowledge or experience working in a confectionery business.
 The student would preferably have some knowledge on natural sugars and/or seaweed extracts.
-The student should have experience working in a lab, conducting research, and should be familiar with laboratory equipement.
+The student should have experience working in a lab, conducting research, and should be familiar with laboratory equipment.